primaryodors/primarydock/README.md

 utility of choice.

-# Web Application
+# Web Application (optional)

 You may now host your own PrimaryDock web interface for viewing the contents of the JSON files in the data folder.
-It is the same web application as is used for the Primary Odors website.
+It is the same web application that is used for the Primary Odors website.

 ![Web app screenshot](www/assets/webapp.png?raw=true "Web App")